Code-Institute-Submissions/ThomasMSmit-Online-Cookbook_JuneSub/README.md

 ### User Stories

-- As a user, I would like to be able to create an account so I can add my own recipes.
+- As a user, I would like to be able to create an account.
 - As a user, I want to be able to add my own recipes.
 - As a user, I want to be able to edit my added recipes.
 - As a user, I want to be able to see my added recipes.
-- As a user, I want to be able to save recipes I like and want to use later.
-- As a user, I would like to have a account page Where I can see my username.
+- As a user, I would like to have an account page where I can see my username.
 - As a user, I want to be able to logout of my account.
 - As a user, I want to be able to change my username and password.
 - As a user, I want to be able to delete my account.